Buck passing: "The buck stops here"

 At the recreation of the Truman Oval Office at the Truman Library in 1959, former President Truman poses by his old desk which has the famous "The Buck Stops Here" sign.

 "The buck stops here" is a phrase that was popularized by U.S. President Harry S. Truman, who kept a sign with that phrase on his desk in the Oval Office.
 The phrase refers to the notion that the President has to make the decisions and accept the ultimate responsibility for those decisions.
 Truman received the sign as a gift from a prison warden who was also an avid poker player.
 It is also the motto of the U.S. Naval Aircraft Carrier USS Harry S. Truman (CVN-75).
 The reverse of the sign reads, "I'm from Missouri."
 This is a reference to Truman's home state as well as Willard Duncan Vandiver's statement: "I'm from Missouri.
 You've got to show me."

 President Jimmy Carter arranged to borrow the sign from the Harry S. Truman Presidential Library and Museum.
 Footage from Carter's "Address to the Nation on Energy" shows the sign on the desk during his administration.

 The phrase has been referenced in subsequent episodes in presidential history.
 During the Watergate scandal, Nixon administration officials sought to scapegoat G. Gordon Liddy and had the motto "The buck stops with Liddy".

 On January 10, 2019, 19 days into a federal government shutdown, a reporter asked President Donald Trump if "the buck stops with you over this shutdown".
 Trump responded with "The buck stops with everybody."

+In 2019, in his first speech as U.K. Prime Minister, Boris Johnson vowed to "take personal responsibility for the change" that he would advance, saying "The buck stops here."

 In 2021, U.S. President Joe Biden said in his statement regarding his affirmation of the Afghanistan withdrawal, "The buck stops with me."

-In 2019, in his first speech as U.K. Prime Minister, Boris Johnson vowed to "take personal responsibility for the change" that he would advance, saying "The buck stops here."
-Yoon Suk Yeol, former president of South Korea, had a replica of the Truman desk sign on his own desk.
+During their terms in office, president of South Korea Yoon Suk Yeol was gifted a replica of the Truman desk sign by President Biden, which he displayed on his desk.